2437

 When considering an investment in HubSpot, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 There are several reasons why we think HubSpot is a great business.
-While we'd expect growth rates to moderate from here, its revenue growth over the last two years has been solid.
-Additionally, its impressive gross margins indicate excellent business economics and its efficient customer acquisition is better than many similar companies.
+While we'd expect growth rates to moderate from here, its revenue growth has been impressive over the last three years.
+Additionally, its impressive gross margins indicate excellent business economics, and its efficient customer acquisition is better than many similar companies.

-HubSpot's price-to-sales ratio based on the next 12 months of 12.5x indicates that the market is definitely optimistic about its growth prospects.
-Looking at the tech landscape today, HubSpot's qualities stand out, and we like the stock at this price.
+HubSpot's price-to-sales ratio of 11.4x based on the next 12 months indicates the market is optimistic about its growth prospects.
+But looking at the tech landscape today, HubSpot's qualities stand out.
+We still like the stock at this price, despite the higher multiple.

-Wall Street analysts covering the company had a one-year price target of $623.48 per share right before these results (compared to the current share price of $663).
+Wall Street analysts covering the company had a one-year price target of $701.53 right before these results (compared to the current share price of $601).